 Spring events in Portugal

-One of my favourite festivals is also the craziest – the Iberian Mask Festival held in early May in Lisbon.
+April 25th (Revolution Day) is a public holiday and usually comes with concerts and local events.
+One of my favourite festivals is also the strangest – the Iberian Mask Festival held in early May in Lisbon.
 Other events include FIMFA, an international puppets festival in Lisbon, and Bracara Augusta, a Roman-themed festival in the ancient city of Braga.

 Things to consider when travelling in spring